ineffably/visilog/README.md

 })
 ```

+**Note**: For Vite 6.x compatibility, import the plugin using dynamic import as shown above.

 That's it!
 Your browser logs are now automatically saved to files.
 Just tell your LLM to read the `./logs/` folder.

 ### Tell Your LLM